 - Northern Michigan Vacation 7 Weekend Getaways to the Fresh Coast: Discover Northern Michigan’s summer encore with these seven September weekend escapes to the Great Lakes’ fresh coast.

 - Drive the Tunnel of Trees from Good Hart’s Crepe Cart: The spectacular drive on M-119 out of Harbor Springs through the Tunnel of Trees is reason enough to go, but now you have Good Hart’s Crepe Cart waiting.

 - Guide to a Scenic Michigan Getaway M 119 Tunnel of Trees in Harbor Springs: Guide to M-119 Tunnel of Trees, a premiere Michigan attraction, including Northern Michigan restaurants, shopping, lodging from Petoskey to Harbor Springs.

-- Cruise the Coast from Bay Harbor to the Tunnel of Trees: Shop, eat, explore than take one of most beautiful drives in the Midwest: Bay Harbor to Petoskey, onto Harbor Springs and then cruise through the Tunnel of Trees.
+- Cruise the Coast from Bay Harbor to the Tunnel of Trees: Shop, eat, explore then take one of most beautiful drives in the Midwest.

 - Destination Northern Michigan Little Traverse Advertiser Directory: Take a trip to Cross Village through M-119’s Tunnel of Trees, hit the slopes or the golf course at Boyne Highlands or poke around Alanson’s antiques.